alkathirikhalid/forceupgrade/README.md

                 result.isNewVersion();
                 result.getCurrentVersion();
                 result.getPlayStoreVersion();
-		// Check if an exception occured resulting to 0 or there is no new version, prior redirect if (result.isNewVersion()) {
+		// Check if an exception occurred resulting to 0 or there is no new version, prior redirect if (result.isNewVersion()) {
                    result.goToPlayStore();
                   }